-However, if we were to hold the investment for long-term, such costs might be low as compared to brokerage fees and commissions.
+However, if we were to hold the investment for a long term, such costs might be low as compared to brokerage fees and commissions.

 For example, we as investors have bought an INR 5000 automatic investment plan for Stock X and have paid initial set up costs of INR 500.

-We also need to pay INR 20 as ongoing fee every time an automatic investment is made.
-The amount charged might be different in case of different companies.
+We also need to pay INR 20 as an ongoing fee every time an automatic investment is made.
+The amount charged might be different in the case of different companies.

 However, this should be taken as an important parameter to look at before buying any stock through DSPP.

 This method of investing is not suitable for traders as they move in and out of markets quite often.
-For traders, the best option is to stick with alow-costt discount broker.
-Therefore, DSPP is suitable for long term dividend investors.
+For traders, the best option is to stick with a low-cost discount broker.
+Therefore, DSPP is suitable for long-term dividend investors.

 One of the major drawbacks of DSPP is that the portfolio of a common retail investor is not well diversified unless the investor puts money across a variety of industries.

-Purchasing stocks directly from a company or third party transfer agent through DSPP, investors lose the ability to consolidate their holdings into a single account.
+By purchasing stocks directly from a company or third-party transfer agent through DSPP, investors lose the ability to consolidate their holdings into a single account.

 The advantages as compared to the disadvantages are minimal.

-However, this may sound good but there are disadvantages of DSPPs as well which might induce investors to avoid this method of investing.
+Although, this may sound good there are disadvantages of DSPPs as well which might induce investors to avoid this method of investing.
 Some of which are discussed below.